Going through a season of worry? Read on to find my favorite Bible verses to get me through times of worry.

 Worry truly does rob us of joy, while never returning any positive results.
 A key to a short, unhealthy, unhappy life is certainly lots and lots of worry.

 One thing I have noticed about worry is it never changes the final outcome.

 The bad thing is either going to happen or it isn’t, and worrying won’t change that fact.

-I think my propensity to worry stems from a desire to be in control, and realizing it isn’t possible.
+I think my propensity to worry stems from a desire to be in control, and then realizing it isn’t possible.

-I think I know what I need to be happy, and any other alternative possibility wouldn’t allow me to have joy.
+I think I know what I need to be happy, and any alternative possibility wouldn’t allow me to have joy.

 Worry does not recognize that God is in control.

 God exists and cares about our lives.